bjornsnoen/minica/README.md

+# FORK!
+This is a fork of [jsha/minica](https://github.com/jsha/minica)!
+Use that if you're looking for the cli tool to generate certificates, it might be ahead of this repository.

+This fork moves the logic into its own package and exposes the two functions needed to do the certificate generation, as well as exposing a basic C api.

+# About
 Minica is a simple CA intended for use in situations where the CA operator also operates each host where a certificate will be used.
 It automatically generates both a key and a certificate when asked to produce a certificate.